Track 12: CT Passenger Stations, SO

 SOUTH WINDSOR1 [CC, 1876]

-The ca. 1930 Louis H. Benton photo at left has Irving N. Drake sitting on the steps and his iconic touring parked car out of sight.
+The railroad commissioners reported in December, 1910 that a new station had been built here to replace the one that had burned.
+The ca. 1930 Lewis H. Benton photo at left has Irving N. Drake sitting on the steps and his iconic sedan parked car out of sight.
 The PUC inspection photo at middle is dated 10/15/1925 and shows the depot in the northwest quadrant of the grade crossing.
 The 1915 val map at right shows the station area and the bow-shaped siding track around the back of the depot.
-[REFS: NHAR40.1911.11; HC/01/21/1915/17]
+[REFS: CRC58.1910.28; NHAR40.1911.11; HC/01/21/1915/17]

-The ca. 1930 Louis H. Benton photo at left has Irving N. Drake sitting on the steps and his iconic touring parked car out of sight.
+The railroad commissioners reported in December, 1910 that a new station had been built here to replace the one that had burned.
+The ca. 1930 Lewis H. Benton photo at left has Irving N. Drake sitting on the steps and his iconic sedan parked car out of sight.
 The PUC inspection photo at middle is dated 10/15/1925 and shows the depot in the northwest quadrant of the grade crossing.
 The 1915 val map at right shows the station area and the bow-shaped siding track around the back of the depot.
-[REFS: NHAR40.1911.11; HC/01/21/1915/17]
+[REFS: CRC58.1910.28; NHAR40.1911.11; HC/01/21/1915/17]

 SOUTHBURY [NY&NE, 1881]